klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ## What's new?

-Caver-java 1.5.0 applies common architecture.
+In caver-java 1.5.0, we adopts Common Architecture.
 Common Architecture is a new software architecture for Klaytn development environment which is shared by all Klaytn SDKs (caver-js/caver-java).
 It is designed for your streamlined development experience and ease of extensibility to other programming languages.

 As caver-java is updated to 1.5.0, the APIs used in 1.4.0 are deprecated except for some APIs.

-The API newly provided in caver-java 1.5.0 is as follows.
+The APIs newly provided in caver-java 1.5.0 are as follows.

 ### caver.account

-caver.account is a package that provides functionality related to Account that is used when updating an account.
+caver.wallet is a package that manages Keyring instances in in-memory wallet.
+A Keyring is an instance that stores the address of a Klaytn account and its private key(s), and it is used when the address of this account signs a transaction. caver.wallet accepts all types of Keyring (SingleKeyring, MultipleKeyring, and RoleBasedKeyring) and manages them with their Klaytn account address.

 - `caver.account` replaces `caver.tx.account` in caver-java 1.4.0